The Dartmouth Express offers an exceptional day out travelling by train from stations in Berkshire to Kingswear in South Devon.

 Our train starts from Woking in Surrey and will be diesel hauled from there to Bristol.
 En route, we stop at Guildford, Reading and Newbury to pick up more passengers.
 The route follows the River Kennet through the countryside and then runs beside the Kennet and Avon Canal for some distance before we make our final stop for passengers at Westbury.
-We change motive power at Bristol and steam locomotive No 46100 Royal Scot will take over the train.
+We change motive power at Bristol, our last stop for passenger pick up and steam locomotive No 46100 Royal Scot will take over the train.

 We shall soon be speeding along through the Somerset countryside and across the Somerset Levels to Taunton, where we make a brief stop for our steam locomotive to take on water.
 Our steam locomotive will be working hard as we climb to Whiteball Summit on the Somerset and Devon border before descending through the Culm Valley to Exeter.

 We then follow the Exe Estuary, passing the picturesque Cockwood Harbour, and run along the famous sea wall from Dawlish to Teignmouth.
 This is one of the most famous and scenic stretches of railway line in Britain, which gained international prominence when part of it was washed away in the 2014 storms.
 After Newton Abbot, we leave the main line to Plymouth and take the Kingswear branch line to Torbay.